25 conflict resolution strategies for customer service

 Call center agents must be ready to handle a variety of situations and customer interactions, making scripts for different purposes a must for some companies.
 Whether you employ scripted language for greeting customers or closing sales or offer special guidance for agents who handle difficult customer interactions, such as agitated customers, scripts can be useful for ensuring agents comply with all legally required language, such as the mini-Miranda for collection agency compliance.

-In addition to creating scripts to guide agents in communicating with customers, the use of call monitoring solutions can aid QA and compliance teams in making sure that agents are acting in compliance with call center regulations, following required scripts, and that the scripts are achieving desired results (such as de-escalating customer frustrations or converting prospects to buyers).
+In addition to creating scripts to guide agents in communicating with customers, the use of conversation analytics can aid QA and compliance teams in making sure that agents are acting in compliance with call center regulations, following required scripts, and that the scripts are achieving desired results (such as de-escalating customer frustrations or converting prospects to buyers).
 Additionally, call center leaders can use call recordings to analyze the techniques employed by their top-performing agents, integrating those techniques in scripts to improve performance across the board.

 To help you develop effective call center scripts – and understand when and how to use them wisely – we’ve rounded up 25 valuable tips from call center experts and customer service thought leaders below.
 Read on to learn more about the key elements for effective call center scripts, when to give agents leeway to go off-script, and how to best leverage call center scripts to boost performance.

-- Hire for customer service excellence, because you can’t script sincerity.
 “It’s not that hard to notice when you’re dealing with a customer support rep who is less than sincere.
 They tend to say some of the same things over and over, such as, ‘I can understand why you would feel that way and we are sorry for your inconvenience.’
 It’s as if they are reading from a script… because most of the time they are.
 I actually had one customer service representative repeat that phrase so many times that I asked them to not to say it anymore.

 “They aren’t really sorry.
 At least they don’t appear to be.
 What they appear to be doing is regurgitating the responses they learned in their customer service training classes or what’s printed on a piece of paper.
 Maybe they really are sincere; but their company forces them to appear to be insincere, because they are required to go by the script.